renancaldas/skip-the-dishes-challenge/README.md

 &nbsp;
 #### 3. Considerations
 ---
 - This is an incomplete app.
-I had some problems with the wifi at the Hotel hosting the event.
+I have some problems with the wofo at the Hotel hosting the event.